-In 2002-03, this school served only students below grade 4 and did not administer State assessments in English language arts, mathematics, or science.
+In 2003-04, this school served only students below grade 4 and did not administer State assessments in English language arts, mathematics, or science.
 Accountability decisions for this school were based on the performance of district schools with grade 4.

-All schools with grade 4 in this district made adequate yearly progress (AYP) in English language arts, mathematics and science in 2002-03.
-Therefore, we have determined that this school made adequate yearly progress in English language arts, mathematics and science in 2002-03.
+All schools with grade 4 in this district made adequate yearly progress (AYP) in English language arts, mathematics, and science in 2003-04.
+Therefore, the Department has determined that this school made adequate yearly progress in English language arts, mathematics, and science in 2003-04.